 In addition to health and environmental issues, the production of GM crops and animals has become the center of social and ethical debates.
 And at present, it is still very difficult to decipher their long term effects, hence, leaving consumers the fear for safety.

-Arguably, every food carries along its associated health benefits and risks.
+Arguably, every food carries along with its associated health benefits and risks.
 Upon knowing all the mentioned disadvantages of genetically modified foods and crops not only to human health but in the environment as well, the decision is all up to you.

 But are you still willing to take the risk?